-- (h) That cash Collateral is denominated in a freely convertible currency and is held in an account under the control of the Secured Party maintained in the British Virgin Islands or, if located outside of the British Virgin Islands, in the jurisdiction of the relevant currency. - (i) Pursuant to the terms and conditions of the Master Agreement, the Security Collateral Provider enters into a number of Transactions with the Secured Party.
+- (h) That cash Collateral is denominated in a freely convertible currency and is held in an account under the control of the Secured Party. - (i) Pursuant to the terms and conditions of the Master Agreement, the Security Collateral Provider enters into a number of Transactions with the Secured Party.
 Such Transactions include any or all of the transactions described in Appendix A. Under the terms of each Security Document, the security interest created in the relevant Collateral secures the Obligations of the Security Collateral Provider arising under the Master Agreement as a whole, including the net amount, if any, that would be due from the Security Collateral Provider under Section 6(e) of the Master Agreement if an Early Termination Date were designated or deemed to occur as a result of an Event of Default in respect of the Security Collateral Provider. - (j) In the case of questions 12 to 15 below, that after entering into the Transactions and prior to the maturity thereof, an Event of Default or Specified Condition exists and is continuing with respect to the Security Collateral Provider, in the case of the NY Annex, or a Relevant Event or Specified Condition exists and is continuing with respect to the Security Collateral Provider, in the case of the Deed, and/or, in either case, an Early Termination Date has occurred or been designated as a result thereof (however, an insolvency proceeding has not been instituted, which is addressed separately in assumption (k) and questions 16 to 18 below). - (k) In the case of questions 16 to 18 below, that an Event of Default under Section 5(a)(vii) of the Master Agreement with respect to the Security Collateral Provider has occurred and a formal bankruptcy, insolvency, liquidation, reorganisation, administration or comparable proceeding (collectively, the "insolvency") has been instituted by or against the Security Collateral Provider.